 Dr. Patel uses a bone graft (bone particulates/powder) to add width and height to the desired area where implants are being placed.
 Sometimes, due to different reasons, the bone volume of the jaw has not been sufficient.
 Adding implants without having appropriate bone mass can compromise the longevity of the dental implants.
-Smiles by Dr. Patel offers various bone grafting procedure in conjunction with dental implants.
+Dr. Patel Dentistry offers various bone grafting procedure in conjunction with dental implants.
 During the assessment of cone beam CT scans the quality and quantity of bone tissue to determine to diagnose whether you will need one of the following procedures:

 This procedure will add bone volume in your upper jaw; thus, a dental implant can be placed.
 The upper jaw contains two large air-filled cavities on either side of the nose called maxillary sinuses.
 When teeth are missing in the back part of the upper jaw, the sinus cavities enlarge even more reducing the available bone volume at the area of dental implants.
 Lifting sinus will enable Dr. Patel to add bone particulate under the lift; therefore, future dental implants can be placed in the area.
 To learn more about sinus lift procedure, please schedule a complimentary consultation with our Ajax dentist Dr. Patel.